 Cell Phones and Calls: Students may use the office telephone for making calls home, or come to the office for permission to use personal cell phones.
-Cell phones are not permitted for use during school hours from bell to bell.
-Infractions will result in confiscation.
-Parents will be expected to pick up confiscated cell phones from the office.
-Multiple infractions will result in detention and requirement to turn phone in to Office each day in the morning.
+Cell phones are not permitted for use during school hours from first bell to dismissal bell.
+Infractions will result in confiscation of their phone where it will be held.
+Parents will be expected to pick up confiscated cell phones from the office after the second infraction.
+Multiple infractions will result in detention and a requirement to turn the phone into Office each day in the morning for 20 school days.